Uilleann pipes: Tuning

-The D pipes are most commonly used in ensembles, while the flat-pitched pipes are more often used for solo playing – often a fiddler will tune down his or her instrument to play with a piper's flat set, but the inflexibility of other instruments used in Irish music (accordions, flutes, etc.) does not usually permit this.
+The D pipes are most commonly used in ensembles, while the flat-pitched pipes are more often used for solo playing – often fiddlers will tune down their instrument to play with a piper's flat set, but the inflexibility of other instruments used in Irish music (accordions, flutes, etc.) does not usually permit this.
 It is noteworthy that Irish music was predominantly solo music until the late 19th century, when these fixed-pitch instruments began to play more of a role.
 Like some older pipe organs, uilleann pipes are not normally tuned to even temperament, but rather to just intonation, so that the chanter and regulators can blend sweetly with the three drones.
 Equal temperament is almost universal with the fixed pitch instruments used in Irish music, which can clash with the tuning of the pipes.

 Instrument variations

 A full set of uilleann pipes includes a chanter, drones, and regulators.
 A half-set lacks the regulators, and a practice set lacks both regulators and drones.
 All three are used in professional performance.